Shape

 }

-This configuration will cause Terragrunt to output Will run Terraform and then Running Terraform before the call to Terraform.
+This configuration will cause Terragrunt to output Will run OpenTofu and then Running OpenTofu before the call to OpenTofu/Terraform.

 You can learn more about all the various configuration options supported in the reference docs for the terraform block.